socialwebcl/socialwebcl.github.io/_posts/2015-5-9-Android-Studio-Genymotion-Emulator.md

+---
+layout: post
-Android Studio + Genymotion Emulator
+title: Android Studio + Genymotion Emulator
+---

 The Android emulator is dog slow.
 The x86 intel emulators only work with certain versions of OSX, otherwise they crash miserably.